 StackShot and the Extended Macro Rail

-This is not the right rail for everyone but if you want to create focus stacks of larger objects like flowers or still life scenes this rail will fit the bill perfectly.
-It will give you 200mm (8in) of movement from one end to the other.
+While the standard rail will fit the vast majority of focus stacking applications, you may want more length for your larger subjects or just more working distance.
+The extended length rail will give you 200 mm (8 in) of movement from one end to the other, this is double the 100 mm provided by standard macro length travel.
 If you plan to do high magnification stacks of small subjects stick with the standard rail as its shorter length makes for a more rigid system.
-But if you want to capture larger subjects this is the rail for you.
-Even with this extended length it still maintains the same linear accuracy as its shorter cousin.
+But if you want to capture larger subjects or want more working distance then this is the rail for you.
+Even with its extended length this rail still maintains the same linear accuracy as its shorter cousin.
 The image below gives an idea of what is possible.

 Many thanks to Bob Coates for the use of his images.